kelsey/vimulacrum/README.md

 There's a lot more, check it out at `:help surround` "})}</q></q>"

 ### [AutoClose]
+Automatically places closing symbols such as brackets and paretheses.

 ### [vim-markdown-preview]
 - To preview, `:Mw`
+- Note - Mac only

 ### [ZoomWin]
+Zoom in on a particular viewport
 - To invoke, `<leader> z`

 ### [Matchit]
+Extends '%' functionality.

 ### [Ack.vim]
 - To use, `:Ack`

 ### [Syntastic]
 - this does syntax checking
+- if you see the red arrors, do `:Errors` to see the syntax errors

 ### [Fugitive]
 - the most useful command is: `:Gblame`